-- Where a student believes there has been a breach of the Code they can report the matter, in confidence, to the Casework Manager or nominee).
-Where the Casework Manager is the subject of the report, the matter should be reported to the University Secretary.
+- 1. Where a student believes there has been a breach of the Code they can report the matter, in confidence, to the Head of Student Casework or nominee.
+Where the Head of Student Casework is the subject of the report, the matter should be reported to the University Secretary.
 Examples of breaches include the use of hate speech (e.g. racist, homophobic, misogynistic, sexist or transphobic language), the sharing of inappropriate images or using social media to bully, harass, discriminate or victimise others. - 2.
-Where a matter is reported to the Head of Academic Quality or nominee, they will investigate the allegation(s) and where it appears there is a breach, refer it for resolution to the Student Disciplinary Procedures.
+Where a matter is reported to the Head of Student Casework or nominee, they will investigate the allegation(s) and where it appears there is a breach, refer it for resolution to the Student Disciplinary Procedures.
 Complainants can appeal a refusal to refer to the disciplinary process in accordance with the University's Appeals Policy.
 Those accused or suspected of breaching the Code will be able to put their case to the relevant panel, which will be sufficient to remedy any defects in the initial investigation.